-ACC 703 Cooperative Work Experience (3) (Next year's course prefix/number ACCT 7371)
+ACC 703 Cooperative Work Experience (3)

 Prerequisites: Completion of Accounting 201 and 202 or instructor approval.
 This course combines work experience with academic study.
 The student, employer and instructor will develop a written competency-based learning plan with varied learning objectives and work experiences.
 Each student must complete three objectives and work a minimum of 15 hours per week for a total of three credit hours.
 Seminar topics include an orientation session, setting and writing job objectives, career planning, interpersonal skills, and an exit session.
 (1 Lec., 15 Lab.)